nataliagranato/nataliagranato/README.md

 :unicorn: [kubeprobes](https://github.com/Tech-Preta/kubeprobes) is a command-line tool (CLI) written in Go to scan Kubernetes workloads for defined probes.

-:unicorn: [kubecarga](https://github.com/Tech-Preta/kubecarga) This is an example of a Go load test for Kubernetes clusters.
+:unicorn: [kubecarga](https://github.com/Tech-Preta/kubecarga) this is an example of a Go load test for Kubernetes clusters.
 The test continuously creates deployments at regular intervals to simulate load on the cluster.

 <h2>Support me:</h2>